ozhukow/ozhukow/README.md

 - 👋 Hi, I’m @ozhukow
-- 👀 I’m interested in Coding
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning HTML, CSS, and Javascript for Web Developers
+- 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Insta: o_zhukow
+- 📫 How to reach me Telegram: [o_zhukow](https://t.me/treantprotect)

 <!---
 ozhukow/ozhukow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.